ycm-core/YouCompleteMe/README.md

 Completion and GoTo commands work out of the box with no additional configuration.
-Those features are provided by the [jedi][] library which supports a variety of python versions (2.6, 2.7, 3.2+) as long as it runs in the corresponding python interpreter.
-By default YCM runs [jedi][] with the same python interpreter used by the [ycmd server][ycmd], so if you would like to use a different interpreter, use the following option specifying the python binary to use.
+Those features are provided by the [jedi][] library which supports a variety of Python versions (2.6, 2.7, 3.2+) as long as it runs in the corresponding Python interpreter.
+By default YCM runs [jedi][] with the same Python interpreter used by the [ycmd server][ycmd], so if you would like to use a different interpreter, use the following option specifying the Python binary to use.
 For example, to provide Python 3 completion in your project, set:

 ```viml